rosalinatorres888/multi-model-prompt-engineering/README_ULTIMATE.md

 3. Analyze model behavior patterns
 4. Create professional AI applications

-## 🏆 Ultimate Achievements Unlocked

-By completing this setup, you have:
+## 🏆 By completing this set up, you have:

 - ✅ **Access to 100% of major AI providers**
 - ✅ **Professional-grade development environment**